airbytehq/airbyte/docs/contributing-to-airbyte/resources/qa-checks.md

 ## 📄 Documentation

 ### Breaking changes must be accompanied by a migration guide
-*Applies to the following connector languages: java, low-code, python*
+*Applies to the following connector types: source, destination* *Applies to the following connector languages: java, low-code, python*

 When a breaking change is introduced, we check that a migration guide is available.
 It should be stored under  `./docs/integrations/<connector-type>s/<connector-name>-migrations.md`.
 This document should contain a section for each breaking change, in order of the version descending.
 It must explain users which action to take to migrate to the new version.
 ### Connectors must have user facing documentation
-*Applies to the following connector languages: java, low-code, python*
+*Applies to the following connector types: source, destination* *Applies to the following connector languages: java, low-code, python*

 The user facing connector documentation should be stored under `./docs/integrations/<connector-type>s/<connector-name>.md`.
 ### Connectors documentation follows our guidelines
-*Applies to the following connector languages: java, low-code, python*
+*Applies to the following connector types: source, destination* *Applies to the following connector languages: java, low-code, python*

 The user facing connector documentation should follow the guidelines defined in the [documentation standards](https://hackmd.io/Bz75cgATSbm7DjrAqgl4rw).
 ### Connectors must have a changelog entry for each version
-*Applies to the following connector languages: java, low-code, python*
+*Applies to the following connector types: source, destination* *Applies to the following connector languages: java, low-code, python*

 Each new version of a connector must have a changelog entry defined in the user facing documentation in `./docs/integrations/<connector-type>s/<connector-name>.md`.